 Learn more in our article Energy saving tips: how to reduce your bills.

 If you’re currently on your energy provider’s standard or default tariff, it’s worth checking whether you might be able to switch to a cheaper deal.
-Default tariffs are usually suppliers’ most expensive tariffs and in the past many energy customers have been able to save hundreds of pounds by switching to a cheaper fixed rate deal.
-However, soaring global energy costs have meant that suppliers have been unable to offer deals that are significantly lower than the price cap.
+Default tariffs are usually suppliers’ most expensive tariffs and energy customers should be able to save by switching to a cheaper fixed rate deal.

 At present, there are growing numbers of fixed rate tariffs that are available to new and existing customers, so it’s worth checking whether you might be able to move to a cheaper deal.